->>>5.431 Exception: Deserter Auxiliaries may be Tasked to Inspire Desertion (3.5.12).
-ACs generated by Desertion do not trigger Forage Degradation.

-5.432 Design Note: technically, the effects of a Formation moving through a swath of terrain should be spread evenly over the route, but this is too complex and tedious a routine for a mere game.
-The destination hex, since it is the one the player is primarily interested in, thus suffers the full effect of his troops' voracity.

-5.433 Voluntary or Defensive Flooding (7.15) also automatically Degrades Forage by one (1) level in the affected hex.

-5.434 In certain Turns (i.e. Winter), and in certain terrain types or locations on the map, all hexes have their Forage Depleted by one (1) step.
+- Auxiliaries may conduct Plunder Tasks during the Operations Phase, with the goal of causing Forage Degradation.
+In this case, the Plunder Table is consulted to see if the attempt was successful.
+See 3.57. - 5.431 Exception: Deserter Auxiliaries may be Tasked to Inspire Desertion (3.5.12).
+ACs generated by Desertion do not trigger Forage Degradation. - 5.432 Design Note: technically, the effects of a Formation moving through a swath of terrain should be spread evenly over the route, but this is too complex and tedious a routine for a mere game.
+The destination hex, since it is the one the player is primarily interested in, thus suffers the full effect of his troops' voracity. - 5.433 Voluntary or Defensive Flooding (7.15) also automatically Degrades Forage by one (1) level in the affected hex. - 5.434 In certain Turns (i.e. Winter), and in certain terrain types or locations on the map, all hexes have their Forage Depleted by one (1) step.
 This is in cumulative with any other Forage Degradation, but is not marked with a chit of its own accord.
-Affected Turns are marked as "Forage Depleted" on the TRT.

-5.435 Mountain hexes are always Forage Depleted (and hexes in these areas go from Depleted to Exhausted in one step).
-Some games may designate other areas to be in the same state - see the Exclusive Rules.

-5.436 Clarification: in cases where Forage Degradation is applied by circumstances other than FD/FE markers, do not change the markers.
+Affected Turns are marked as "Forage Depleted" on the TRT. - 5.435 Mountain hexes are always Forage Depleted (and hexes in these areas go from Depleted to Exhausted in one step).
+Some games may designate other areas to be in the same state see the Exclusive Rules. - 5.436 Clarification: in cases where Forage Degradation is applied by circumstances other than FD/FE markers, do not change the markers.
 But compound the effects when computing ACs (i.e. an FD marker in a FD-Turn counts as an FE marker with respect to any AC).

+5.44 Recovering Forage

-5.44 Recovering Forage.
-Each Administrative Phase, after making all ACs, each Side may attempt to remove FD markers and convert FE markers to FD markers in eligible hexes.
+Each Administrative Phase, after making all ACs, each Side may remove FD markers and convert FE markers to FD markers in eligible hexes.

->>>5.441 An eligible hex is one that is more than five (5) hexes (NOT MPs) away from any Unit belonging to a non-Neutral Contingent.

->>>5.442 Each Side may automatically remove up to two (2) eligible FD markers or flip two eligible (2) FE markers to FD markers (combinations are permitted) per Administrative Phase.
-A FE marker cannot be removed in the same turn that it is flipped to a FD marker.
+- 5.441 An eligible hex is one that is more than five (5) hexes (NOT MPs) away from any Unit belonging to a non-Neutral Contingent. - 5.442 Each Side may automatically remove up to two (2) eligible FD markers or flip two eligible (2) FE markers to FD markers (combinations are permitted) per Administrative Phase.
+A FE marker cannot be removed in the same turn that it is flipped to a FD marker. - 5.443 Optional.

->>>5.443 Optional.
 Instead of the above, in the the September-October Turn remove all FD markers, then flip all FE markers to FD markers.
-This is done after making all Administrative Phase ACs.

-5.444 When Forage in a hex is Degraded by the weather, it automatically recovers one (1) step once the TRT indicates the Turn is not a "Forage Depleted" one.
-However, no FD/FE chits are removed or altered (e.g. player-induced Forage Depletion remains until the players themselves give the region a break).

-5.45 Historical Note: over time, entire provinces could become completely denuded.
+This is done after making all Administrative Phase ACs. - 5.444 When Forage in a hex is Degraded by the weather, it automatically recovers one (1) step once the TRT indicates the Turn is not a "Forage Depleted" one.
+However, no FD/FE chits are removed or altered (e.g. player-induced Forage Depletion remains until the players themselves give the region a break). - 5.45 Historical Note: over time, entire provinces could become completely denuded.
 Things were especially bad if an army simply sat in position for months on end.
-For this reason, even more than to keep the men busy or confuse the eneny, armies spent a considerable amount of time marching about in a seemingly aimless fashion, looking for new pastures.
+For this reason, even more than to keep the men busy or confuse the enemy, armies spent a considerable amount of time marching about in a seemingly aimless fashion, looking for new pastures.

->>>5.5 HUBS & DEPÔTS
+5.5 HUBS & DEPÔTS